shazow/ssh-chat/README.md

 To bind on port 22, you'll need to make sure it's free (move any other ssh daemons to another port) and run ssh-chat as root (or with sudo).

+## Frequently Asked Questions

+The FAQs can be found on the project's [Wiki page](https://github.com/shazow/ssh-chat/wiki/FAQ).
+Feel free to submit more questions to be answered and added to the page.

 ## License